Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/06/extreme-programming-practices.md

 - Continuous integration in XP is covered by both continuous integration and trunk-based development in DevOps
 - Testing in XP is part of continuous testing in DevOps
-- Short releases in XP comes under continuous delivery in DevOps
+- Short releases in XP come under continuous delivery in DevOps
 - Collective ownership in XP is part of continuous delivery in DevOps (it’s actually one of the continuous delivery principles)

 ## Confirmed practices and relationships